A world of color

 From Pointillism to Pop Art

-In the exhibition PUNT. you will discover the graphic and technical connections (especially lithography) between stylistic movements such as pointillism and pop-art.
+In the exhibition DOT. you will discover the graphic and technical connections (especially lithography) between stylistic movements such as pointillism and pop-art.

 What is Pointillism?